-Although marked on our map I would really recommend starting in Holt and returning back to Holt.
+Although marked on our map I would really recommend starting in Holt and return back to Holt.
 Sheringham is a lovely seaside town with a stony beach, but plenty to see around the town and also if it’s raining there is Sheringham Splash a leisure pool with wave machine and flume (you don’t get many local pools like that!).
 Holt although having a pretty high street doesn’t have the attractions to spend some time there.
 Watch out of times but even if you go from Sheringham and return straight away you get to ride on a steam train along the original tracks through the British Countryside.

 We finished our tour in Cromer.
 Like Hunstanton, this is another Victorian seaside town but unlike Hunstanton due to support the traditional pier still stands.
 Growing from the late 14th Century Jetty in the 19th Century a full pier was built with entertainment.
 Recently refurbished it was affected by the 2013 storms but repairs have been made and it’s now fully operational and back to the former glory.
-Filled with History – from the bones of prehistoric animals to second world war bombings there is lots to find out in the town and finish our North Norfolk Road Trip.
+Filled with History – from the bones of prehistoric animals to second world war bombings there are lots to find out in the town and finish our North Norfolk Road Trip.

-Summer Road Trips Around the World
+Road Trips Around the World